baloo/nixos-firmware/README.md

 ### Multiple signatures with build reproducibility

 If we get the firmware fully build-reproducible, we can ship firmware with two signatures provided by two independant build chains.
-Should those build be controlled by diferrent teams, this should offer some resistance to supply chain tempering and would benefit auditability of our firmware images.
+This should offer some resistance to supply chain tempering and would benefit auditability of our firmware images.

 This multi signature check can be implemented in the rust shim.